 The quasi-Newton methods optimise all parameters at the same time.
-The direction of the search is determined by the gradient of the criteria surface at the point of the current best parameters.
-The
+The parameter set is optimized with the line search routine starting from the point of the current best parameters.
+The direction of

 Calculating the gradient for the quasi-Newton method involves updating the inverse Hessian matrix.
 This can be done by two methods, both described in Nocedal and Wright (2006).
 Task Q1 uses the DFP (Davidon-Fletcher-Powell) method and task Q2 uses the BFGS (Broyden-Fletcher-Goldfarb-Shanno) method.